-Enter the agency name responsible for ITD in the State: Public Utilities Commission of Ohio Enter the agency name responsible for PRISM in the State: Ohio Bureau of Motor Vehicles
+Enter the agency name responsible for ITD in the State, if other than the Lead MCSAP Agency: Public Utilities Commission of Ohio

+Enter the agency name responsible for PRISM in the State, if other than the Lead MCSAP Agency: Ohio Bureau of Motor Vehicles

-Problem Statement Narrative and Projected Goal: Describe activities your State plans to implement in order to maintain participation in PRISM at your current level (Full, Enhanced, Expanded) and ITD goals.
+Problem Statement Narrative and Projected Goal:

+If the State's PRISM compliance is less than full participation, describe activities your State plans to implement to achieve full participation in PRISM.
-Program Activities for FY 2021 - 2023: Describe any actions that will be taken to maintain full participation in PRISM and any ITD activities.
 NA

+Program Activities for FY 2021 - 2023: Describe any actions that will be taken to implement full participation in PRISM.
+NA

-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress (e.g., including quarterly SF-PPR reporting).
-Quarterly reports shall be submitted.
+Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+NA